-Response is related to any verbal or nonverbal reaction geared to fulfill expectations inherent in inquiries, directives, or requests of others (Agustina, 2007: 19).
-Chaffe (in Solihin, 2020) stated that there are 3 types of response: cognitive, affective, and conative responses.
-Cognitive response is strongly related to a person's knowledge of information about Affective (attitudinal something. response) is a response based on emotions, attitudes, and a person's assessment of something.
+Response is an answer or activity taken in response to something (Bull, 2008 : 376).
+It is also related to any verbal or nonverbal reaction geared to fulfill the expectations inherent in the inquiries, directives, or requests of others (Agustina, 2007: 19).
+Chaffe (in Solihin, 2020) stated that there are 3 types of response; namely cognitive, affective and conative response.
+Cognitive response is strongly related to a person's knowledge of information about something.
+Affective (attitudinal response) is a response based on emotions, attitudes, and a person's assessment of something.
 Conative response is response to actual behaviors, including action or habits.
-There are two responses resulted from an interaction between object and individual including positive and negative responses (Altman et al. 1985).
+There are two responses resulted from interaction between object and individual including positive and negative responses (Altman et al. 1985).
 Positive response refers to positive interpretations that involve people evaluating things around them.
-Negative response is defined perception that describes information negatively or as negative interpretations for the object being perceived.
+And negative response is defined as perception that describes information negatively or as negative interpretations for the object being perceived.